bsc-health-data/linkml-biohackathon-2024/paper/paper.md

 ## Streamlined Data Transformation

 Typically, data conversion tools require users to manually map data properties and perform an Extract, Transform, Load (ETL) process to transition data between models.
 Our implementation streamlines this process by utilising pre-existing mappings, eliminating the need for users to map properties manually.
-Users simply select individuals based on cohort criteria (e.g., sex, age range, disease) from their clinical data repository.
+Users simply select individuals based on cohort criteria (in this case only sex, age range, disease for demonstration purposes) from their clinical data repository.

-Using **OntoBridge** ([OntoBridge GitHub](https://github.com/InformaticaClinica/OntoBridge)), a semantic data mapping tool developed by our project leads, the selected data is converted to the desired data models.
-This enhances user efficiency and reduces the burden of data transformation, making the DataModel Converter a valuable resource for the biomedical informatics community.
-It fosters innovation, promotes the adoption of interoperable data standards, and supports advancements in translational research and clinical practice.

 # Data Models to LINKML

+Here we describe the models used in the BioHackaton project and its model in LinkML.
+The following tutorial was used as a guide: [LinkML Tutorial](https://linkml.io/linkml/intro/tutorial01.html).

+After creating the minimal LinkML schema, both test data and test data with errors were generated.
+These files were validated against the schema to confirm if expected validation errors were triggered.

 ## OMOP

 A minimal schema for OMOP was created using **LinkML**.
-The following tutorial was used as a guide: [LinkML Tutorial](https://linkml.io/linkml/intro/tutorial01.html).

 The following diagram models the OMOP data structure, with `Person` and `Condition_occurrence` classes to capture patient age, gender and disease condition.
 The `Container` class organises multiple `Person` instances.